kamu-data/kamu-cli/docs/first_steps.md

 ![kamu init](./first_steps_files/pull.gif)

-We will use a dataset definition from the [kamu-repo-contrib](https://github.com/kamu-data/kamu-repo-contrib/blob/master/us.cityofnewyork.data/zipcode-boundaries.yaml) which looks like this:
+We will use a dataset manifest from the [kamu-repo-contrib](https://github.com/kamu-data/kamu-repo-contrib/blob/master/us.cityofnewyork.data/zipcode-boundaries.yaml) which looks like this:

 ```yaml
 apiVersion: 1